 What You Should Know About Sunscreens

-Some time ago we read an article about sunscreens and their ingredients.
-We were shocked to find out most of the sunscreens seem just as bad as the sun rays itself.
-We've always used sunscreens that smelled good and made us tan quicker, but ever since we read that one article we stopped buying the sunscreens we used to buy.
+Some time ago I read an article about sunscreens and their ingredients.
+I was shocked to find out most of the sunscreens seem just as bad as the sun rays itself.
+I've always used sunscreens that smelled good and made me tan quicker, but ever since I read that one article I stopped buying the sunscreens I used to buy.
 Of course most of the sunscreens protect us from UV rays, but according to the Environmental Working Group (EWG) some of them could also contribute to the risk of some of the worst forms of skin cancer.
 So this is why you might want to consider buying a safer, more organic sunscreen.

 - Oxybenzone - This is an ingredient that penetrates the skin, enters the bloodstream, acts like estrogen in the body and can trigger allergic reactions.
 One study has linked oxybenzone to endometriosis in older women; another found that women with higher levels of oxybenzone during pregnancy had lower birth weight daughters.
 Oxybenzone is the most common ingredient in chemical based sunscreens and blocks UVB rays (which are somewhat good, because they provide vitamin D production), and some, but not all UVA rays (which are the most damaging rays).
 Avoid any sunscreen that contains this chemical.